gcallah/indras_net/README.md

 basic_run.py creates a barebones environment of agents that just print their names.
 It can be the basis for your own run file.

+entity.py contains the basic agent class, and basic environment, as well as some plumbing for connecting them.

-fashion.py is Adam Smith's fashion model.
+fashion.py is Adam Smith's fashion model. fashion_run.py sets some parameters, and then runs the model.

-height.py is Thomas Schelling's genetic engineered height model.
+height.py is Thomas Schelling's genetic engineered height model. height_run.py runs the model.

-predator_prey.py is the core of a family of predator prey models, of which Smith's fashion model is the first.
+predator_prey.py is the core of a family of predator prey models, of which Smith's fashion model is the first. pred-run.py runs this model.

+spatial_agent.py contains an agent sub-class and environment sub-class that position agents in space.